mattfergoda/semantic-image-search/README.md

 # Semantic Search Service
-A RESTful API that allows for quickly searching images in a data store based on their content, leveraging [CLIP](https://openai.com/research/clip), OpenAI's image and language multimodal model.
+A RESTful API that allows for quickly searching images based on their content using natural language by leveraging [CLIP](https://openai.com/research/clip), OpenAI's image and language multimodal model.

 ## Technology Stack
 - [FastAPI](https://fastapi.tiangolo.com/)